yw1573/images/strongswan/tunnel-collision/tunnel-collision.md

 ![13](13.png)

 I don't know much about the underlying problem, I want to know how this is caused and how should I deal with it

+This situation occurs mainly because the config setup option is not set

+ Use different identities or disable `uniqueids` (see [ConfigSetupSection](https://wiki.strongswan.org/projects/strongswan/wiki/ConfigSetupSection)).